l3wi/aem-react-styled/docs/src/020_Getting Started/020_First component.md

 This part assumes that the project was created according to the previous chapter.

+# 1. Start watch task
-0. Start watch task
+Start the watch task which transpiles, bundles and uploads the javascript files to AEM.

- - Open console to folder /src/main/ts
- - run the watch task which will automatically deploy all Typescript changes to AEM `npm run watch`
+Open console to folder /src/main/ts and run the watch task  `npm run watch`.

 If your aem instance is not running on localhost:4502 then you need to make these configurations:

 ````bash
 npm config set demo:crx http://admin:admin@localhost:4502/crx/repository/crx.default
 ````

+Alternatively the config in the package.json can be modified.

-1. create file
+# 2. create file

- Create a file MyComponent.tsx under /ui.apps/src/main/ts/
+Create a file MyComponent.tsx under /ui.apps/src/main/ts/.

 ````typescript